CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration.md

 ### Important Information

-Current features of Partner Cloud Optimization include:
+Current features of Partner Cloud Integration include:
-* **Mapping Partner Cloud Accounts and Subscriptions with CAM Provider:** CAM will automatically be integrated with credentials for your Optimized cloud account.
+* **Mapping Partner Cloud Accounts and Subscriptions with CAM Provider:** CAM will automatically be integrated with credentials for your Integrated cloud account.
 This allows you to quickly experience the benefits of Application Lifecycle Management.
 * **Analytics:** Your will have the ability to review cost [analysis and best practice recommendations]( https://www.ctl.io/knowledge-base/cloud-application-manager/analytics/cloudapplicationmanageranalyticsui/)
 * **Integrated Billing:** All invoices will be shown as described in the [Consolidated Billing article](partner-cloud-integration-consolidated-billing.md).
 If you require more explanation regarding charges, Cloud Application Manager also provides [detailed reports of Usage History](partner-cloud-integration-detailed-billing-report.md).
 * **Month-To-Date Totals:** Accumulated usage in partner clouds will be available in Cloud Application Manager.